-Things would change for the director when he released Mean Streets, a passionate, searing account of criminal life in a hostile, ‘70s-era New York.
+By the fall of 1973, Scorsese had yet to have a major effect on the output of modern cinema.
+His actual directing debut, Who’s That Knocking at My Door?, helped bolster his artistic credibility (Roger Ebert was one of his earliest admirers) but didn’t make all too much of a cultural stir.
+Boxcar Bertha saw Scorsese able to make the most of a feature that was never meant to be much more than a cobbling of ideas popularized by hits like Bonnie and Clyde (1967) and Bloody Mama (1970).
+But things would change for the director when he released Mean Streets, a passionate, searing account of criminal life in hostile, ‘70s-era New York.
 The film was a hit with audiences — making its slim budget back several times over — and was lauded by the career-making (or breaking) film critic Pauline Kael, who famously declared that it was “a true original of our period, a triumph of personal filmmaking.”
-In a little over a year, Scorsese had become more than a director to simply keep an eye on; he metamorphosed from promising talent to potentially culturally influential artist.
+In a little over a year, Scorsese had become more than a director to simply keep an eye on.
+He metamorphosed from promising talent to potentially culturally influential artist.

-While watching Mean Streets in 2017, it can be difficult to immediately see why it is such an important film.
+Now, Scorsese is, like Alfred Hitchcock or Steven Spielberg, an easily recognizable celebrity director, a name and personality familiar to even the least cinematically inclined.
+Currently approaching his sixth decade of moviemaking, it seems impossible to picture a cinematic landscape of which he is not part.
+So while watching Mean Streets in 2017, it can be difficult to immediately see why it was such an important film.
 Because the following decades have seen derivative filmmakers channeling Scorsese's ideas, it first appears to be like any other crime feature made in the ‘70s and beyond.
-To sit through Mean Streets' 112 minutes and understand what it must have been like to experience it in theaters nearly 45 years ago, then, we must consider the entertainment industry at the time.
-We must forget everything we’ve come to know about Scorsese’s trajectory as a whole, as well as later, imitative features.
+To sit through Mean Streets' 112 minutes and understand what it must have been like to experience it in theaters nearly 45 years ago, we must consider the industry at the time, and everything we’ve come to know about Scorsese’s trajectory as a whole, as well as later, imitative features.

 In 1973, cinema was in a transitional period.
-In a matter of a few years, the glamorous (and sanitized) studio system that had dominated the culture for nearly a half-century had effectively collapsed.
+In a matter of a few years, the glamorous (and sanitized) studio system that had dominated in America for nearly a half-century had effectively collapsed.
 Foreign films had begun gaining prominence.
-Auteur filmmakers such as François Truffaut, Ingmar Bergman, Luis Buñuel, and Mike Nichols began redefining the mainstream.
-As such, it was no longer so easily discernible which films would be popular and which wouldn’t.
-The rise of niche subgenres began to emerge, too: audiences interested in exploitation features, as well as movies colored in the avant-garde and the pornographic, began mushrooming.
+Auteur filmmakers like François Truffaut, Ingmar Bergman, Luis Buñuel, and Mike Nichols began redefining what it meant to be mainstream; as such, it was no longer so easily discernible which films would be popular and which wouldn’t.
+The rise of niche subgenres began to emerge, too: audiences interested in exploitation features, as well as movies colored in the avant-garde and the pornographic, began to mushroom.
 Consumers and distributors alike were doing away with the conventional old and bringing in the varied new, the status quo-dependent features of the Hollywood Golden Age out of fashion.

 Mean Streets is one such rule-breaking film.
-The camerawork is frenetic, shaky, and taken with the intimacy provided by close-ups.
-It is reminiscent of the cinéma vérité style, starkly contrasting with the static composition found in movies released in the previous decades.
-It does not use a generic score to heighten the emotions felt from scene to scene —Scorsese implements the sounds you’d most likely find on a jukebox in a run-down diner, a now-commonplace aesthetic tactic but, in 1973, an unheard-of flourish.
-The acting is not informed by the presentational style; it is instead shaded by the nonchalance of the Method.
-None of these characteristics would have flown just 10 years earlier; they’d likely be regarded with the same vaguely
+The camerawork is frenetic, shaky — taken with the intimacy provided by close-ups.
+It's redolent of the cinéma vérité style, starkly contrasting with the static, careful composition frequently found in movies released in the previous decades.
+It doesn't use a generic orchestral score to heighten emotions felt from scene to scene —Scorsese implements the sounds you’d most likely find on a jukebox in a run-down diner circa the early '70s, a now-commonplace aesthetic tactic but, in 1973, an unusual flourish.
+The acting is not informed by the presentational style; instead it's shaded by the nonchalance of the Method.
+None of these characteristics would have flown as high just 10 years earlier; they’d likely be regarded with the same vaguely

-lost some of their power over the years as a result of homogenization or changing cultural norms, like Nicholas Ray’s Rebel Without a Cause (1955) or William Friedkin’s The Exorcist (1973), there is a still-fresh enthusiasm found in Mean Streets that makes it as bracing to behold as it must have been four decades ago.
-It is so raw, so visceral.
-A crime film that forever appears to be taking place in the now.
+lost some of their power over the years as a result of homogenization and/or evolved cultural norms, like Nicholas Ray’s Rebel Without a Cause (1955) or William Friedkin’s The Exorcist (1973), there's a still-fresh enthusiasm found in Mean Streets that makes it as bracing as it must have been four decades ago.
+It's so raw, visceral — a crime film that forever appears to be taking place in the now.